Modularity of Mind

 The argument here contains two terms that call for explication, both of which relate to the notion of confirmation holism in the philosophy of science.
 The term ‘isotropic’ refers to the epistemic interconnectedness of beliefs in the sense that “everything that the scientist knows is, in principle, relevant to determining what else he ought to believe.
 In principle, our botany constrains our astronomy, if only we could think of ways to make them connect” (Fodor, 1983, p.
 105).
-Antony (2003) presents a striking case of this sort of long-range interdisciplinary cross-talk in the sciences, between astronomy and archaeology; Carruthers (2006, pp. 356–357) furnishes another nice example, linking solar physics and evolutionary theory.
+Antony (2003) presents a striking case of this sort of long-range interdisciplinary cross-talk in the sciences, between astronomy and archaeology; Carruthers (2006, pp. 356–357) furnishes another example, linking solar physics and evolutionary theory.
 On Fodor’s view, since scientific confirmation is akin to belief fixation, the fact that scientific confirmation is isotropic suggests that belief fixation in general has this property.

 A second dimension of confirmation holism is that confirmation is ‘Quinean’, meaning that:

 [T]he degree of confirmation assigned to any given hypothesis is sensitive to properties of the entire belief system … simplicity, plausibility, and conservatism are properties that theories have in virtue of their relation to the whole structure of scientific beliefs taken collectively.
 A measure of conservatism or simplicity would be a metric over global properties of belief systems.
-(Fodor, 1983, pp. 107–108).
+(Fodor, 1983, pp. 107–108; italics in original).